areymbaut/data-projects/python_projects/cifar10_image_classification/README.md

 # Python project - CIFAR10 image classification

 ## Introduction
-This project aims at classifying images into 10 classes using convolutional neural network.
+This project aims at classifying images into 10 classes using a convolutional neural network.

 ## Tools I used
 This project was carried out using the following tools: